DelroyGayle/TIMELINESP1/README.md

 ![image](https://user-images.githubusercontent.com/91061592/228494874-62c8c311-5262-4fab-bee0-c5633c8ed572.png)

 * **The Header**
-   * Because of the length of the time period covered I chose to split up the timeline into three periods
+   * Because of the length of the time period covered I chose to split up the timeline into three webpages representing three periods
    * Each page has a black coloured logo which acts as a link back to the First page i.e. the Home page
    * The current time period is highlighted in brown

+---

+* **Timeline Entries**
+   * Each timeline entry consists of four parts
+   1) A particular date or year
+   2) Followed by a title
+   3) A description of a particular event or person for that date/year
+   4) An image related to the description, for example, a portrait of the person in question

+* **Three webpages for three periods**
    * What follows is a look at each of the three pages of the timeline
    * The first page **1 - 431** is the Home Page.
 It therefore, has a hero image with cover text that gives a summary of the subject of the timeline.

 ---

    * ### First page: 1 - 431